Filtering Measurement Outliers Without Masking Real Shifts in SPC Pipelines

 rolling_mad = abs_dev.rolling(window, center=False, min_periods=min_periods).median()

-# Layer 2: Change-point guard using local variance ratio
+# Layer 2: Change-point guard via local variance ratio

 local_var = clean_series.rolling(window, center=False, min_periods=min_periods).var()

-# Combine: quarantine only if it's a spike AND not part of a structural shift
+# Quarantine only if it's a spike AND not part of a structural shift

 valid_mask = ~is_spike | shift_detected

-# Return aligned boolean mask, defaulting to True for warm-up periods
+# Return mask aligned to original index; default True for warm-up period

 return valid_mask.reindex(series.index).fillna(True)